 The Plan serves as a communication device that gives all readers a comprehensive look at the services provided by the City and the costs related to those services.
 The City's Financial Plan Summaries are available for download.

-View and download the 2021 - 2025 Financial Plan Bylaw No.3151
+View the 2023-2027 Financial Plan

-View and download the 2021 - 2025 Financial Plan Infographic
+View the 2023-2027 Financial Plan Infographic

 View the 2023 - 2027 Financial Plan Open House Ad - January 26 edition

 View the 2023 - 2027 Financial Plan Statutory including Open House Ad - February 2 and February 9 editions